AdobeDocs/experience-manager-65.en/help/forms/using/aem-forms-jee-supported-platforms.md

 - AEM Forms on JEE support platforms as per the support provided by third-party vendors.
 Some combinations may not be allowed by third-party vendors.
 For example, many vendors have not certified their application servers with Oracle.
 As a result, AEM Forms on JEE also do not support these combinations.
 To ensure that you choose the supported software versions, check the support matrix for the third-party vendors as well.
 - AEM Forms on JEE do not support TarMK Cold Standby.
 - AEM Forms on JEE do not support vertical clustering.
-- AEM Forms on JEE don't support MySQL database on a clustered environment.
+- AEM Forms on JEE do not support MySQL database on a clustered environment.
 - For the list of removed or updated platforms, see [AEM 6.5 Forms New Feature Summary](../../forms/using/whats-new.md) document.

 ### LDAP servers (optional) {#ldap-servers-optional}